RosettaCommons/binder/documentation/install.rst

 .. _building-static:

+With Docker
+***********

+A `Dockerfile` for building binder can be found in the ``binder`` repository linked here: https://github.com/RosettaCommons/binder/

 Building Statically (Linux only)
 ********************************

 The first step in the static build is to build the ``libclang`` statically following the instructions from https://github.com/deech/libclang-static-build.
 For this quite a recent version of cmake is needed (3.13+).
 If the version of cmake form the used distribution is too old (e.g.  as in the CentOS8 )  a precompilled package from the CMake site from https://cmake.org/ can be used instead.

 The static build requires some other static libraries to be present in the system.
 For the CentOS8  install ``libstdc++-static`` and ``ncurses-compat-libs`` runnign as root:

 .. code-block:: console

    sudo yum install libstdc++-static ncurses-compat-libs